dbos-inc/dbos-transact-py/README.md

 Coming soon! 🚧

-But we have some cool demo apps for you to check out: [https://github.com/dbos-inc/dbos-demo-apps/tree/main/python](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python)
+But we have some cool demo apps for you to check out [here](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python).

 ## Main Features